BMW 7 Series: Fifth generation (F01/F02/F03/F04; 2008)

 The F01/F02/F03/F04 is the fifth-generation 7 Series, which was produced from 2008 to 2015.
 The model range consisted of standard length and long wheelbase ("Li" models) sedans.

 The F01 was the first BMW to be available with a hybrid drivetrain ("ActiveHybrid 7"), 8-speed automatic transmission, and a turbocharged V12 engine.
 It was also the first 7 Series to be available with a turbocharged petrol engine and all-wheel drive (xDrive).

+In 2013, the model received a minor styling facelift.

 Sixth generation (G11/G12; 2015)

-The G11/G12 is the sixth generation of the 7 Series, which has been in production since 2015.
+The G11/G12 is the sixth generation of the 7 Series, which entered production in 2015.
 It was revealed on June 10, 2015, at BMW's headquarters in Munich.
 An official public reveal took place at the 2015 International Motor Show Germany.

-G11 is the codename for the short-wheelbase model, the extended-wheelbase model is codenamed G12 and designated with an additional L letter.
+G11 is the codename for the short-wheelbase model, the Long-wheelbase model is codenamed G12 and designated with an additional L letter.

 The G11/G12 is the first car lineup of the BMW Group to be based on the modular OKL platform (Oberklasse, German for luxury class).
 The OKL platform adopts technology first introduced in BMW i models, namely the introduction of carbon-fiber-reinforced polymer as structural chassis components.

-As part of BMW's strategy of introducing plug-in hybrid variants for all future car models, both, the short and long-wheelbase models will be available with hybrid powertrains under the designations 740e and 740Le in 2016.
+As part of BMW's strategy of introducing plug-in hybrid variants for all future car models, both, the short and long-wheelbase models became available with hybrid powertrains under the designations 740e and 740Le in 2016.

-A facelift model appeared in 2019 which prominently features a larger grille.
+A LCI model appeared in 2019 which prominently features a larger grille.

-Seventh generation (G70; 2022)
+Seventh generation (G70/G73; 2022)

-The BMW 7 Series debuted in April 2022.
-It has an electric variant, the BMW i7, along with 6-cylinder 740i and V8 760i models.
+The BMW G70 debuted in April 2022.
+It has an electric variant, the BMW i7, along with Inline 6 740i and V8 760i models.
 It adopts horizontally split headlight units featured on the X7 LCI which was also launched in April 2022.
-Engine options remain similar with 3.0-litre 6-cylinder and 4.4-litre V8 options but no V12 engines will be offered.
+Engine options remain similar with 3.0-litre Inline 6 and 4.4-litre V8 options but no more V12 engines will be offered.

 BMW i7

-The BMW i7 is an electric variant to the BMW 7 Series, which was unveiled alongside it in April 2022.
-The i7 is powered by two electric motors generating a combined output of 536 hp and 553 lbft of torque.
-It can accelerate 0-60 mph (0–97 km/h) in 4.5 seconds and range around 300-318 mi.
+The BMW i7 is an electric variant to the BMW 7 Series, which was unveiled alongside it in 17 April 2022.
+The i7 xDrive60 is powered by two electric motors generating a combined output of 536 hp and 553 lbft of torque.
+It can accelerate 0-60 mph (0–97 km/h) in 4.5 seconds and EPA-range around 300-318 mi.